 Now you're ready to add implementation code to the accessPhotoLibrary: method:

-- In the Project Navigator, click the WriteReviewViewController.m implementation file and scroll down to the bottom of the code file to see the accessPhotoLibrary: method;
+- In the Project Navigator, click the WriteReviewViewController.swift code file and scroll down to the bottom of the code file to see the accessPhotoLibrary: method.

 - Add the code shown in Figure 10, and then we'll discuss what the code does (based on my previous posts, I'm assuming you know the basics of how to type code into a method.
 Make sure you allow Xcode's Code Completion to automatically complete your code rather than typing in every character yourself.)